etsangsplk/go-sensor/alerts/README.md

   the result would be the same logical alert specified duplicated by multiple namespaces.
 - This document does not describe how alerts get routed.
 TODO.

+## Configuration detail

+For anyone that's interested in how the configuration for this works, see upstream for docs on the [design] and [implementation] of the [alert crd].

 [//]: <> (References)